jdutant/docker-ojs/README.md

 This repository has two branches:

 * `main`: creates a temporary local OJS application.
 * `persistent`: creates a local persistent OJS application: database, plugins, files etc. are preserved.
+Some set-up is needed to use that branch, see below.

 ## Usage notes